Online Essays by Gary Snyder

 soft/y ringing

-deep in the mind
+deep in the mind& if one listens

 perhaps this sound